McOgola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Finds all empty files and directories in the cd and sd
+Lists all files with .gif